mcagov/beacons-service/README.md

 The choices that Prettier makes can be found [here](https://prettier.io/docs/en/rationale.html).

+Wildcard imports, `import java.util.*;` should not be used within the application.
+See [GDS Programming Languages](https://gds-way.cloudapps.digital/manuals/programming-languages/java.html#imports) guidance on this and how to configure IntelliJ to ensure it does not use wildcard imports.

 ## Deployment

 A Continuous Integration and Deployment (CI/CD) pipeline is configured to deploy to our development environment on merges into the `main` branch.